freebikegps/freebikegps-privacy/index.md

 **Last updated: June 17, 2026**

 ## 1. Introduction
 FreeBike GPS is a bicycle navigation application built on a privacy-first principle.
-We do not collect, store, or share any personal data.
+FreeBike GPS does not collect or store personal data.

 ## 2. Data We Do NOT Collect
 - No account or registration required